CURocketEngineering/firefly_chi-2021/other/documentation/README.md

 is an object instance of the `src/Data.py` `Data` class.

 To make the plugin callable, you must edit `plugins/__init__.py`.
-First, import the correct file with something like `from . import test_plugin_file.py`.
+First, import the correct file with something like `from . import test_plugin_file`.
 Second, add the name of the plugin and the function to the `plugins` dictionary.
 For instance, `"TestPlugin": test_plugin_file.test_plugin,`.
 #### Calling plugins